 - Find and click on your session

-- Click “Check registrations (employers)”
+- Click “Check level of interested students (employers)”

 - Enter the email address submitted on your initial registration form (note: case sensitive)